piegope/doc/docs/en/rdm/windows/commands/tools/index.md

 ---
 title: Tools
 ---
-The Tools tab contains your Add-on and Extensions manager as well as your {{ en.DVLS }} Console, Generators and multiple useful tools.
+The Tools tab contains your Add-on and Extensions manager as well as your {{ en.DVLSCONSOLE }}, Generators and multiple useful tools.
 ![!!clip11429.png](https://webdevolutions.azureedge.net/docs/en/rdm/windows/clip11429.png)

 ### Generators